Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.ContentTrust.md

 To enable content trust, the container registry must be using a Premium SKU.

+Content trust is currently not supported in a registry that's encrypted with a customer-managed key.
+When using customer-managed keys, content trust can not be enabled.

 ## RECOMMENDATION

 Consider enabling content trust on registries, clients, and sign container images.